getschomp/Skill-Swap/README.md

 ```

 Acceptance Criteria:
-- [ ] There is a link to sign up on the homepage (can be one in header if you want to bypass the select boxes)
+- [ ] There is a link to sign up on the homepage (will be in header if you want to bypass the select boxes)
 - [ ] If I fill in my first name, last name, email and password correctly I am able to sign up for an account
 - [ ] If the password and password confirmation correctly I am able to sign up for an account